Donating a Vehicle to Charity? What to know…

 You should be cautious about donating directly to individuals to avoid scams and for your own safety.
 Additionally, you will not be able to deduct the vehicle on your taxes.
 Finding a qualified organization who’s mission you care about is important.
 We will help you navigate the process, what to expect and how to maximize your generous donation.

 There are a couple of good options to consider in giving to a charity.
 Either, donate your car directly to a qualified charity or sell your car and contribute the cash to directly to that good cause.
-If you don’t mind the hassle and would like to make the contribution by check, then simply sell your car.
-There are many organizations like Cash for Clunkers that can pay you cash on the spot + a free tow and pick up all in 48-72 hours!
+If you don’t mind the hassle and would like to make the contribution by check, then simply sell your car There are many organizations like Cash for Clunkers that can pay you cash on the spot + a free tow and pick up all in 48-72 hours!
+Simply complete this anonymous form for an instant offer!

 But often donating a car directly can make the most impact.
 Supporting a worthy charity directly with your vehicle can help even more people.